 By Fumiaki Kubo*

-*About the author: Fumiaki Kubo is the A Barton Hepburn Professor of American Government and History at the Graduate Schools for Law and Politics, The University of Tokyo.
+*About the author: Fumiaki Kubo is President of the National Defense Academy of Japan and Emeritus Professor at the University of Tokyo.

 Source: This article was published by East Asia Forum